 We’re Here To Help

 If you have dental pain or other symptoms of a root canal, this could mean there is an infection in your tooth.
-Don’t let fear or anxiety prevent you from calling West Coast Dental to find out if you need root canal therapy.
+Don’t let fear or anxiety prevent you from calling West Coast Dental, your trusted dentist in Covina, Baldwin Park, Pomona, and many other nearby West Coast Dental clinics, to find out if you need root canal therapy.
 A root canal can eliminate your pain and save your tooth from extraction.
 If you think you might need a root canal, contact the team at West Coast Dental today at 888-329-8111.

 American Association of Endodontists (AAE) – What Is a Root Canal?

 American Association of Endodontists (AAE) – Myths About Root Canals

 WebMD – Root Canals

 Healthline – Do You Need a Root Canal?
 7 Telltale Symptoms